 Things You Will Need to Bring to the Island

 • Everything!
-Governors Island is an island and if you don’t bring it, what you need is not going to be there!
+Roosevelt Island is an island and if you don’t bring it, what you need is not going to be there!

 • Water.
 Bring your own for convenience.
 But, also, a refillable water bottle.
 There are limited number of drinking fountains on the island and your bottles can be filled at those locations